ninfueng/ninpy/README.md

 # Ninpy #

-My collection of reuse-able Python functions, classes and scripts.
+My collection of reuse-able Python functions, classes and scripts. <br>
 **Note that this repository is very very unstable.
-The update that may break this module occurs oftenly. **
+The update that may break this module occurs oftenly.**

 ## Install ##